maharshi66/React-Geolocation/README.md

 1. From Front-End with custom hook (Limited info)
 2. From public api (More info)

-#Method 1
+## Method 1

-- useGeolocation() hook helps get the user's permission to access location information
+- useGeolocation hook helps get the user's permission to access location information
 - Lat and Long values can be determined

-#Method 2
+## Method 2

-- Fetching user's IP and geolocation data based on that IP using free api
+- Fetching user's IP and geolocation data based on that IP using public api
-- To get user IP: https://api.ipdata.com
+- To get user IP: https://freegeoip.app/
 - To get geolocation based on the result from above fetch: https://ip-api.com/json/'user-ip'